 Our students have the opportunity to work with visiting artists such as:

-Students are also offered the opportunity to audition for placements with leading professional orchestras, Birmingham Royal Ballet, Welsh National Opera, Chamber Orchestra of Europe and City of Birmingham Symphony Orchestra (CBSO).
+Students are also offered the opportunity to audition for placements with leading professional orchestras, Birmingham Royal Ballet, Welsh National Opera, Chamber Orchestra of Europe, City of Birmingham Symphony Orchestra (CBSO), Birmingham Contemporary Music Group, Longborough Opera and Dorset Opera.

 The Conservatoire has a small but beautiful collection of instruments for loan available to students during their period of study.